What Does True Love Look Like?

 Can any theories predict “real” love?

 Various theories describe facets of romantic love, including those described above.
-You may have noticed that each theory investigates what is typical among humans, but none claims to be able to determine whether you are experiencing real love or whether you find it false.
+You may have noticed that each theory investigates what is typical among humans, but none claims to be able to determine whether you are experiencing true love or whether you find it false.
 The uniqueness of love can play a strong role in this factor.
 While models, frameworks, and theories can describe general features of love, such as the moments we miss our partners when apart, it is up to each person to determine whether their feelings are genuine.

 Features of a loving relationship